English criminal law: Actus reus

-“It would not be correct to say that every moral obligation involves a legal duty; but every legal duty is founded on a moral obligation.”
+It would not be correct to say that every moral obligation involves a legal duty; but every legal duty is founded on a moral obligation.

 Furthermore, one can become bound by a duty to take reasonable steps to correct a dangerous situation that one creates.
 In R v Miller a squatter flicked away a still lit cigarette, which landed on a mattress.
 He failed to take action, and after the building had burned down, he was convicted of arson.
 He failed to correct the dangerous situation he created, as he was duty bound to do.
-In many countries in Europe and North America, Good Samaritan laws also exist, which criminalize failure to help someone in distress (e.g. a drowning child).
-On the other hand, it was held in the U.K. that switching off the life support of someone in a persistent vegetative state is an omission to act and not criminal.
+In many countries in Europe and North America, Good Samaritan laws also exist, which criminalise failure to help someone in distress (e.g. a drowning child).
+On the other hand, it was held in the UK that switching off the life support of someone in a persistent vegetative state is an omission to act and not criminal.
 Since discontinuation of power is not a voluntary act, not grossly negligent, and is in the patient's best interests, no crime takes place.

 If someone's act is to have any consequence legally, it must have in some way caused a victim harm.
 The legal definition of "causation" is that "but for" the defendant's conduct, the victim would not have been harmed.
 If more than one cause for harm exists (e.g. harm comes at the hands of more than one culprit) the rule states that to be responsible, one's actions must have "more than a slight or trifling link" to the harm.
-Another important rule of causation is that one must "take his victim as he finds him."
+Another important rule of causation is that one must "take his victim as he finds him".
 For instance, if P gives his friend Q a playful slap on the head, but Q suffers from a rare cranial condition and dies, then P can be guilty of manslaughter regardless of how unlucky he is to have bickered with Q. This is known as the thin skull rule.

 Between the defendant's acts and the victim's harm, the chain of causation must be unbroken.
 It could be broken by the intervening act (novus actus interveniens) of a third party, the victim's own conduct, or another unpredictable event.
-A mistake in medical treatment usually will not break the chain, unless the mistakes are in themselves "so potent in causing death."
+A mistake in medical treatment usually will not break the chain, unless the mistakes are in themselves "so potent in causing death".
 For instance, if emergency medics dropped a stab victim on the way to the hospital and performed the wrong resuscitation, the attacker would not be absolved of the crime.

-The interplay between causation and criminal responsibility is notoriously difficult, and many outcomes are criticized for their harshness to the unwitting defendant and sidestepping of hospitals' or the victim's own liability.
+The interplay between causation and criminal responsibility is notoriously difficult, and many outcomes are criticised for their harshness to the unwitting defendant and sidestepping of hospitals' or the victim's own liability.
 In R v Dear a stab victim reopened his wounds while in the hospital and died.
-But despite this suicidal behavior, the attacker was still held fully responsible for murder.
+But despite this suicidal behaviour, the attacker was still held fully responsible for murder.